Serrowxd/mandracchia-law/README.md

 # Mandracchia Law

-### A Attorney Website by Jared Cooper, Randall Whitlock, and Kevin Jolley.
+### An Attorney Website by Jared Cooper, Randall Whitlock, and Kevin Jolley.

 #### MAJOR TO-DO